 What Exactly Is a Heat Exchanger?

 A heat exchanger is a component that applies heat to the air, which your blower fan sends into the ventilation system.
-It’s a clam-shell shaped metal chamber, arranged in rows within the furnace system.
+It’s a clam-shell-shaped metal chamber, arranged in rows within the furnace system.
 That is where hot combustion gas from the burners collects.
+Standard furnaces have one heat exchanger, while high-efficiency furnaces have two.

 The intense heat from the gas raises the temperature of the metal walls, making the outside of the exchanger extremely hot.
 This process allows the furnace to apply the heat of the combustion gas to the air without releasing those gases into your home.